dataplat/dbatools/contributing.md

 ## Formatting and indentation

 We favour consistency throughout the project and accept PRs coming from anybody.
-Just know that you can reformat your new function leveraging Invoke-DbaFormatter which does the groundwork for you.
+Just know that you can reformat your new function leveraging Invoke-DbatoolsFormatter which does the groundwork for you.

 ## Tests